richelbilderbeek/intro_r_course/docs/evaluations/20251003/README.md

   each section's learning goals were clear.
   The balance between "passive" learning and working on our projects was great.
   I particularly liked that we could work with our data and topics.
-  Moreover, the instructor was extremely knowledgable and very open to students' questions and feedback.
+  Moreover, the instructor was extremely knowledgeable and very open to students' questions and feedback.
 - The Adobe classes were extremely nice!
   The setup of the document to learn the most important tools